 We assume you’ve heard it so many times your eye starts twitching a little whenever someone mentions it again, but editing is a huge deal (sorry).
 You can revise your own work, sure, but there’s no replacement for a professional editor.
 So after your manuscript is ready, it’s time to give it to the mercy of an editor.

-- Proofreading — checking your grammar, punctuation, spelling — Average price 1 cent/word
+- Proofreading — checking your grammar, punctuation, spelling — Price 2-3 cent/word

-- Copyediting — strengthening your prose, polishing sentences — Average price 2 cents/word
+- Copyediting — strengthening your prose, polishing sentences — Price 2-3 cents/word for fiction; 3-5 cent/word for nonfiction

-- Developmental editing—-plot, consistency, and pacing of your book — Average price 3-4 cents/word.
+- Developmental editing—-plot, consistency, and pacing of your book — Price 3-4 cents/word for fiction; 4-5 cents/word for nonfiction.

 However, remember that the surest way of determining the cost of edits is requesting a quote from the editor of your choice.
 No amount of speculation based on the market data beats that.